neelsmith/cite-ipynb/README.md

 ## Options for viewing or running the notebook remotely

-The files in the `binder` directory define then necessary configurartion to use almond notebooks with `nbviewer` and `mybinder`.
+The files in the `binder` directory define a configuration to use almond notebooks with `nbviewer` and `mybinder`.

 ### Static renderings